bio4j/bio4j-titan/docs/Bio4jAWSReleases.md

 The way this is expected to be used is:

 1. Launch an EC2 instance in the `eu-west-1` region
+  - note that you need to use either EBS volumes or an instance type with enough of ephemeral storage (for example `i2.xlarge`)
 2. Download the binary files for either bio4j-lite or bio4j-full.
 You can use aws-cli for that.
 For example:

   ```bash